sravi2421/sravi2421.github.io/_posts/2017-9-22-The_Times_Over_Time.md

 *A Look at New York Times Content from 1981 to 2016*

-After our most recent presidential election, I started to look at the news with a much more critical eye than ever before.
-How could it be that Trump took the Presidency with such ease when most of our news sources told us that this election was out of reach.
-I remember distinctly listening to a NYTimes Podcast and their closing question they posed was whether the election result was going to be a landslide, in Hillary's favor.
-It was a clear case of the media telling their audience what they wanted to hear rather than providing disciplined reporting which new organizations pride themselves for.
+Following the most recent presidential election, I started to look at the news with a much more critical eye than ever before.
+How could it be that Trump took the Presidency with such a convincing victory when most  news sources told us that this election was out of reach.
+I remember distinctly listening to a NYTimes Podcast in the days leading up to the election where  their closing question was whether the election result was going to be a landslide in Hillary's favor.
+It was a clear case of the media telling their audience what they wanted to hear rather than providing the disciplined reporting which news organizations pride themselves on.

-With these set of events as inspiration, I set out to look at the NYTimes articles over the last 35 and see what our country was focused on throughout this time period.
-My goal was to get a sense for what major topics dominated the news during each time period as well as see how descriptive language has changed over time.
+With these set of events as inspiration, I set out to look at the NYTimes articles over the last 35 years and see what our country was focused on throughout this time period.
+My goal was to get a sense for what major topics dominated the news cycle during each time period.
+I also wanted to see whether or not there has been added component of sensationalism in the news in recent years when compared to the news of a few decades ago.
+To look at that, I examined how descriptive language has changed over time.

 **The Data**

 Using the New York Times API I was able to get a hold of a summary of all articles by the New York Times for any given year.
 The API returned only the leading paragraph, headline, and snippet from each article, but also provided a url.
-Using the URL's provided and scrapy I scraped all front page news articles.
+Using the urls provided and scrapy I scraped all front page news articles.
 The decision to pull only front page articles was made to capture what on the front of people's minds throughout each time period as opposed to an exhaustive list.
 With this in place I now had the full text of approximately 300,000 front page articles published between 1981 and 2016.

 **Topic Modeling**